 We got very good support from the Norwegian Navy and Defence.
-One of the main goals for them, during the expedition, was to gain research on physical changes during long term in extreme physical stress and cold weather conditions, pluss the mental aspect of an expedition enduring more than 100 days in the freezing cold.
+One of the main goals for them, during the expedition, was to gain research on physical changes during longterm extreme- physical stress and cold weather conditions, pluss the mental aspect of an expedition enduring more than 100 days in the freezing cold.
 Norwegian Defence Research Establishment and US.
-Army Research Institute of Environmental Medicine (USRIEM) was head of this.
-Team was tested three times, each 5 days testing through out the expedition.
+Army Research Institute of Environmental Medicine (USARIEM) was head of this.
+Team was tested three times, each 5 days testing.
+Before and two times after the expedition.

 The North Pole Expeditions in ´97 and ´98 from Canada, with David, coldest ever by fare, had given such amount of experience which made the expedition strong.
 The problem with the Arctic Ocean is that you never know the next 10 minutes.
 And everyone tell you it is the worst year ever…every year!
 However, we had a good feeling.
 We had done some good preparation and we knew we where a good team.
 A dream team!